NodeBen/notes/README.md

 Define Key and Value of object, with only one variable name : {foo} <=> {foo:foo}

+ALWAYS use await when function is Promise compatible

+If function is not Promise compatible, create a Promise to wrap it in an async function

 ## NodeJS

 Use __dirname and __filename magic global to deals about current file